 - Show the user's picture is disabled by default.
 Set to Yes to display the student's name and picture during the attempt.
 In a proctored exam setting, this makes it easier to check that the student physically taking the exam is the student who is logged in.

 - Decimal places in grades and Decimal places in question grades: Increase or decrease the number of decimal points used in displaying a student's Quiz grades.
 This setting only affects the display -- the actual grades are stored to their full accuracy.
 For example, if a student scored a 9.39 on a Quiz, changing the decimal grade display setting to '1' will show the student's grade as 9.4, but the actual grade is still 9.39.

 Extra restrictions on attempts

 - Require password enables instructors to specify a password that students must enter to attempt the quiz.
-Type the password to utilize this feature.
-To see the password, check the Unmask box.
+To utilize this feature, select Edit password (the pencil icon).
+To see the password, select Reveal (eye icon).

 - Require network address enables instructors to restrict access to the quiz to certain locations using IP addresses.
 To restrict access to the quiz, specify a comma-separated list of IP addresses.

 - Enforced delay between 1st and 2nd attempts.
 If enabled, a student must wait for the specified time to elapse before being able to attempt the quiz a second time.

 - Enforced delay between later attempts.
 If enabled, a student must wait for the specified time to elapse before attempting the quiz a third time and any subsequent times.